-George Washington conducts Mass Casualty drill
+George Washington conducts Mass Casualty Drill

-Hospital Corpsman 2nd Class Zachary S. Mcbee, from Sacramento, California, assigned to medical department, participates in a mass casualty drill aboard Nimitz-class aircraft carrier USS George Washington (CVN 73) while underway in the Atlantic Ocean, Jan.
+Chief Master-at-Arms James D. Rogers, from Mooresville, North Carolina, and Airman Jorge C. Rosado, from Aibonito, Puerto Rico, assigned to security department aboard Nimitz-class aircraft carrier USS George Washington (CVN 73), discuss procedures during a mass casualty drill in the Atlantic Ocean, Jan.
 20, 2024.
 George Washington is underway in support of carrier qualifications.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Wadelon Presley)
+(U.S. Photo by Mass Communication Specialist 2nd Class John T. Jarrett)

 |Date Taken: